So you want to create your first marketing video.

 Before you go any further, you need to decide where your video will be posted.

 Just like when you’re sharing an image, there isn’t a one-size fits all solution for videos across the social media platforms.

-If you’re wanting to share your video on Instagram, Twitter or Facebook I’d recommend creating a square video.
+According to a survey conducted by Yum Yum Videos, social media is the preferred video distribution channel for marketers.
+If you want to share your video on Instagram, Twitter or Facebook I’d recommend creating a square video.
 Like so: